 Land use: The land used for renewable energy projects, like wind farms, can still be used for farming and cattle grazing.
 International experience has shown that livestock are completely unaffected by the presence of wind farms and will often graze right up to the base of wind turbines.

 Footprint of renewables: Unlike coal and nuclear RE pays off its carbon footprint and does so relatively quickly.
-Depending on where it is made solar panels offset their carbon footprint in about four years.
+Depending on where they are made, solar panels offset their carbon footprint in about four years.

 The Energy [R]evolution is about a gradual transition to renewable energy.
 It’s a blueprint for how South Africa can decrease its reliance on coal and nuclear over time, while investing increasingly in renewables.